ICSE2020-MemLock/MemLock/README.md

 @inproceedings{Wen2020MemLock,
-  title={MemLock: Memory Usage Guided Fuzzing}, author={Wen, Cheng and Wang, Haijun and Li, Yuekang and Qin, Shengchao and Liu Yang, and Xu Zhiwu, and Chen, Hongxu and Xie, Xiaofei and Pu, Geguang and Liu Ting}, booktitle={Proceedings of the 42nd International Conference on Software Engineering, ICSE, Seoul, South Korea}, year={2020}
+  title={MemLock: Memory Usage Guided Fuzzing}, author={Wen, Cheng and Wang, Haijun and Li, Yuekang and Qin, Shengchao and Liu Yang, and Xu Zhiwu, and Chen, Hongxu and Xie, Xiaofei and Pu, Geguang and Liu Ting}, booktitle={Proceedings of the 42nd International Conference on Software Engineering}, year={2020}
 }
 ```